Play this article via Text To Speech

 GTIN – Global Trade Item Number

-A type of barcode that is recognized almost everywhere in the world.
-The code may be used to identify different product information such as the name of the retailer or the manufacturer of the product.
+GTIN is a type of barcode.
+It is recognized almost everywhere in the world.
+GTIN is used to identify different product information such as the name of the retailer or the manufacturer of the product.
 For other barcodes and item numbering or identifying systems, see post on Different Amazon FBA Barcodes.

 GV – Glance View

-The number of times an ASIN is viewed.
-This is calculated on a child ASIN level.
+Glance views are the number of times an ASIN is viewed.
+GV is calculated on a child ASIN level.
 Parent ASINs do not generate glance views.

 Hazmat – Hazardous Materials